amargo/kia-hyundai-tracker/README.md

 #### Quick Start with Docker Compose (Recommended)

+This project includes a [`docker-compose.yml`](docker-compose.yml) file that sets up both the tracker and a MySQL database.

 1. Create a `.env` file based on the example:
 ```bash
 cp .env.example .env